AdaCore/gnatstudio/docs/users_guide/debugging.rst

 :ref:`The_Build_Mode` for more details).

-Create multiple debuggers by using the :menuselection:`Debug --> Initialize` (or the corrsponding toolbar button) menu several times: this creates a new debugger each time.
+Create multiple debuggers by using the :menuselection:`Debug --> Initialize` (or the corresponding toolbar button) menu several times: this creates a new debugger each time.
 All debugger-related actions (e.g. stepping, running) are performed in the current debugger, represented by the current debugger console.
 To switch to a different debugger, select its corresponding console.
 Setting breakpoints,